 Ab out the series vii

-Ab out the Directory of Social Change VIII

-Ab out the authors ix
+About the Directory of Social Change About the authors Acknowledgements viii ix x xi

-Acl knowledgements ×

-For eword by Dorothy Dalton xi
+Foreword by Dorothy Dalton

-Wl· no this book is for ×ii
+Who this book is for

-1 What is a trustee?
+Ι What is a trustee?
+I

 2 Is trusteeship for you?
 13

 3 The role of the board of trustees 21

 4 Understanding your organisation 31

 5 Understanding your staff and volunteers 43

 6 Understanding your finances 53

 7 Getting the resources 65

 8 Being accountable 77

 9 Organising your meetings 83

 10 Special roles on the board 91

-П Delegation 95
+Delegation 95

 12 Codes of conduct 101

 13 Pulling it all together 115

-No tes and references 119
+Notes and references 119

-Ch ecklists 121
+Che ecklists 121

-1 The legal and management framework 122
+Ι The legal and management framework 122

 2 Governance 124

 3 Information, communication and decision-making 126

 4 Employment and volunteers 127

 5 Finance 131

 6 Personal effectiveness 134